 The peer support activity is very effective in supporting exchange of practices, and for finding ways to address common challenges, with a concrete approach based on results.
 In particular, the different backgrounds of the TPG B members (mainly Ministries and ENIC-NARIC centres) facilitated the exchange of expertise and the analysis of the topics related to implementation of the LRC from different perspectives.

-Putting together Ministries and ENIC-NARIC representatives also helped deepen the cooperation between the ENIC-NARIC networks and Ministries.
+Putting together Ministries and ENIC-NARIC networks and Ministries.